All Episodes

 I mean, that's one of the reasons we're airing it, but this is not new.

-I mean, they they're they've been emboldened.
+I mean, they've been emboldened.

 Back in just a second.

-Okay, back to the audio sound bites.
+Okay, back to the audio soundbites.

 Well, I want to go back to 1994.

-Now, we'll go back and revisit how John Bolton explained to John Kerry that the Clinton policy failed.
+Anyway, now, we'll go back and revisit how John Bolton explained to John Kerry that the Clinton policy failed.

-Kerry questioning Bolton during his hearings to be U.N. ambassador, asked a question with the assumption included that the Clinton policy was a huge success.
+Kerry, questioning Bolton during his hearings to be U.N. ambassador, asked a question with the assumption included that the Clinton policy was a huge success.

-And Kerry says, are you uh prepared to go to bilateral talks, meaning just us and the North Koreans?
+And Kerry says, are you prepared to go to bilateral talks, meaning just us and the North Koreans?

 Quite the contrary.

-We said expressly that what we wanted from North Korea was not simply a return to the six party talks, but an implementation of the September 2005 joint statement from the six party talks, which would mean their dismantlement of their nuclear weapons program.
+We said expressly that what we wanted from North Korea was not simply a return to the six-party talks, but an implementation of the September 2005 joint statement from the six-party talks, which would mean their dismantlement of their nuclear weapons program.

-It's uh the nature of multilateral negotiations, Senator.
+It's the nature of multilateral negotiations, Senator.

 Why not engage in a bilateral one and get the job done?